isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 .. code-block:: sql

     --
     -- First we'll select a single TCGA sample, with filters similar to the above.
     --
   WITH
     --
     tcgaSample AS (
     SELECT
       sample_barcode_tumor,
       Hugo_Symbol
     FROM
       `isb-cgc.TCGA_hg19_data_v0.Somatic_Mutation_MC3`
     WHERE
       sample_barcode_tumor = 'TCGA-CA-6718-01A'
       AND Variant_Type = 'SNP'
       AND Consequence = 'missense_variant'
       AND biotype = 'protein_coding'
-    AND SWISSPROT IS NOT NULL
-    AND REGEXP_CONTAINS(PolyPhen, 'damaging')
+      AND ( REGEXP_CONTAINS(PolyPhen, 'damaging')
-    AND REGEXP_CONTAINS(SIFT, 'deleterious')
+        OR REGEXP_CONTAINS(SIFT, 'deleterious') )
     GROUP BY
       sample_barcode_tumor,
       Hugo_Symbol),
     --
     -- Then we'll create a sub-table of COSMIC samples, sans TCGA.
     --
     cosmicSample AS (
     SELECT
       Sample_name,
       Primary_site,
       Primary_histology,
       Sample_source,
       Gene_name
     FROM
       `isb-cgc.COSMIC.grch37_v80`
     WHERE
       STARTS_WITH(Sample_name, "TCGA") = FALSE
       AND Mutation_Description = 'Substitution - Missense'
+      AND FATHMM_prediction = "PATHOGENIC"
     GROUP BY
       Sample_name,
       Primary_site,
       Primary_histology,
       Sample_source,
       Gene_name ),
     --
     -- Then we make the array of genes for the TCGA sample.
     --
     tcgaSampleArray AS (
     SELECT
       sample_barcode_tumor,
-    ARRAY_AGG(Hugo_Symbol) AS geneArray
+      ARRAY_AGG(DISTINCT Hugo_Symbol) AS geneArray
     FROM
       tcgaSample
     GROUP BY
       sample_barcode_tumor ),
     --
     -- Then we make the array of genes for each cosmic sample.
     --
     cosmicSampleArray AS (
     SELECT
       Sample_name,
       Primary_site,
       Primary_histology,
       Sample_source,
-    ARRAY_AGG(Gene_name) AS geneArray
+      ARRAY_AGG(DISTINCT Gene_name) AS geneArray
     FROM
       cosmicSample
     GROUP BY
       Sample_name,
       Primary_site,
       Primary_histology,
       Sample_source ),
     --
     -- Next we can perform our set operations on the arrays.
     --
     setOpsTable AS (
     SELECT
       a.sample_barcode_tumor AS tcgaSample,
       b.Sample_name AS cosmicSample,
       b.Primary_site,
       b.Primary_histology,
       b.Sample_source,
       ARRAY_LENGTH(a.geneArray) AS length1,
       ARRAY_LENGTH(b.geneArray) AS length2,
+      (
+      SELECT
+        COUNT(1)
+      FROM
+        UNNEST(a.geneArray) AS ga
+      JOIN
+        UNNEST(b.geneArray) AS gb
+      ON
-    (SELECT COUNT(1) FROM UNNEST(a.geneArray) AS ga JOIN UNNEST(b.geneArray) AS gb ON ga = gb) AS gene_intersection,
+        ga = gb) AS gene_intersection,
+      (
+      SELECT
+        COUNT(DISTINCT gx)
+      FROM
-    (SELECT COUNT(DISTINCT gx) FROM UNNEST(ARRAY_CONCAT(a.geneArray,b.geneArray)) AS gx) AS gene_union
+        UNNEST(ARRAY_CONCAT(a.geneArray,b.geneArray)) AS gx) AS gene_union
     FROM
       tcgaSampleArray AS a
     JOIN
       cosmicSampleArray AS b
     ON
       a.sample_barcode_tumor < b.Sample_name )
     --
     -- And build our final results.
     --
   SELECT
     tcgaSample,
     length1 AS geneCount1,